Gcf Of 15 And 8

 Let's apply the Euclidean algorithm to 15 and 8:

 The last non-zero remainder is 1.
-Therefore, the GCF of 15 and 8 is 1.
+That's why, the GCF of 15 and 8 is 1.

 Relatively Prime Numbers

 When the GCF of two numbers is 1, as in the case of 15 and 8, the numbers are said to be relatively prime or coprime.
-This means that they share no common factors other than 1.
+Which means this means that they share no common factors other than 1.
 This is an important concept in number theory and has implications in various areas of mathematics.

 Applications of GCF